kdheepak/panvimdoc/README.md

           # The following are all optional
           pandoc: "README.md" # Input pandoc file
           version: "NVIM v0.8.0" # Vim version number shown below title
+          novimversion: false # Leave the Vim version out of the title
           toc: true # Table of contents
           description: "" # One sentence description used in title
           titledatepattern: "%Y %B %d" # Pattern for the last modified date